"All we need…is to set the creative mind to work." --George Washington Carver

 THE CREATIVE MIND made its debut in 2012 at the Franklin Institute in Philadelphia and at the Koshland Science Museum of the National Academy of Sciences, in Washington, D.C.
-Since then, it has been exhibited at the Northrop Grumman Electronic Systems Information Center, Linthicum Heights, MD; the Madison Science Museum, Madison, WI; the Louisville Free Public Library, Louisville, KY; the Zion-Benton Public Library, Zion, IL; the University of North Carolina at Chapel Hill's School of Medicine; the Mid-America Science Museum, Hot Springs, AR; and the Burlington County Library, Westampton, NJ.
-It is currently on view at the Northern Virginia Community College Libraries, Woodbridge, VA, and the University of Pennsylvania, Philadelphia.
-It will soon be on view at the Family Heritage House Museum, Bradenton, FL.
+Since then, it has been exhibited at the Northrop Grumman Electronic Systems Information Center, Linthicum Heights, MD; the Madison Science Museum, Madison, WI; the Louisville Free Public Library, Louisville, KY; the Zion-Benton Public Library, Zion, IL; the University of North Carolina at Chapel Hill's School of Medicine; the Mid-America Science Museum, Hot Springs, AR; the Burlington County Library, Westampton, NJ; and the University of Pennsylvania, Philadelphia.
+It is currently on view at the Northern Virginia Community College Libraries, Woodbridge, VA, and the Family Heritage House Museum, Bradenton, FL.
 It is available for loan to schools, universities, libraries, and other qualified institutions.
 The standard loan period is three months, but it is negotiable.

 There is no rental fee for this traveling exhibit, but exhibitors must cover the costs of shipping and insurance.
 There are fees for loss or damage and for late return.

 For further information or to request an application form, please contact: